Pikeville Brain Injury Lawyer

 See a doctor immediately and tell someone in authority about the accident that led to the brain injury.
 In the case of a car accident, this means alerting the police about the crash.
 If you suffer a head injury on the job, alert your supervisor as soon as possible, preferably in writing once you are able to do so.

 In the days, weeks and months that follow, keep copies of all documents related to your brain injury.
 This can later be used to determine how much you should seek in a claim.
-If you suspect that your injury is serious, and you are considering taking legal action, contact a brain injury attorney as soon as possible.
+If you suspect that your injury is serious, and you are considering taking legal action, contact a Pikeville brain injury lawyer as soon as possible.

 Traumatic brain injury (TBI) is a major cause of death and disability across the globe.
 The Centers for Disease Control and Prevention (CDC) reports that every year TBIs account for approximately 2.2 million emergency room visits, 280,000 hospitalizations and 50,000 deaths.

-More specific than the term “brain injury” (which may refer to any damage, slight or catastrophic) a TBI occurs when sudden trauma to the head disrupts the brain’s function.
+More specific than the term “brain injury” (which may refer to any damage, slight or catastrophic), a TBI occurs when sudden trauma to the head disrupts the brain’s function.
 The severity of a TBI may range from “mild” to “severe” — from a brief change in mental status found after a mild concussion without loss of consciousness to an extended period of unconsciousness, coma, or amnesia.

-- Unintentional blunt force trauma (15.5 percent)
+- Unintentional blunt force trauma

 FREE Case Consult